richard-eman/Todo-Full-Stack/scribbles.md

 ## Sept wk2

+finish new form features and DB side of things
+Add
-finish new form features and DB side of things is table ready for new properties? remember how to mess with json... new object to post api db
+  oit was. is table ready for new properties? remember how to mess with json... new object to post api db